-Everyone knows that Indianapolis is the home to the Indy 500.
-However, you do not have to be a race fan to appreciate this city!
-I called Indy home for 20 years and we love to go back and visit about twice a year.
-Here are my favorite places to hit when in Indianapolis with kids …
+Everyone knows that Indianapolis is the home to the Indy 500, you know, one of the biggest car racing meets in the country.
+However, you do not have to be a race fan to appreciate this beautiful and family-friendly city.
+There are tons of attractions and activities to keep everyone in the family happy and having a good time all week long.
+Here are our favorite things to do in Indianapolis with kids.

-1. White River State Park is America’s only urban cultural state park.
-This is such a cool park; You really have to see it in person to appreciate it.
+White River State Park is America’s only urban cultural state park.
+This is such a cool park: you really have to see it in person to appreciate it.
 They hold a concert series and many festivals, including The Taste of Indiana.
-We are foodies and love it!
+The foodie in your family will especially love this place.

-2. Eagle Creek Park is one of the largest city parks in the country.
+Now that we’ve really raved about White River State Park, Eagle Creek Park is another great one to check out with the kids.
+Eagle Creek is one of the largest city parks in the country.
 Home of the Go Ape Treetop Adventure, you’ll find everything from hiking trails to beaches.
 There is truly something for everyone here.
 If you love the water, this is the place for you, with everything from kayaks to sailboat rentals.

-4. Central Canal offers gondola rides, pedal boats, and bicycles of all types for rent.
+Central Canal offers gondola rides, pedal boats, and bicycles of all types for rent.
 The canal is 1.5 miles long and runs along many Indianapolis attractions.
 There are also two restaurants at the north end.
-The kids have fun walking along the canal, and we’ve also rented one of the boats.
+The kids have fun walking along the canal, and you can also rent one of the boats if you want to experience the canal by water.
 Pedal boats are a workout, but so much fun!

 Indianapolis Motor Speedway is one of the most famous racetracks in the world.
 If you are lucky enough to visit during racing season, there is no shortage in things to do.
 The two biggest races held here are the Indy 500 and the Brickyard.
-I’m not much of a race fan but, even so, it is so much fun and my little racers love watching the cars.
+Even if you’re not much of a race fan, it is so much fun and your little racers will love watching the cars.
 Just make sure you bring earmuffs because it’s loud!
 Also, check out the museum which holds restored race cars including the 1911 race winner.

-9. Fastimes Indoor Karting boasts a bi-level track with speeds up to 40 mph.
+Fastimes Indoor Kartingboasts a bi-level track with speeds up to 40 mph.
 There is a minimum height requirement of 53 inches, so this is definitely better suited for older children.
-I can’t wait until the boys are big enough to do it!
+If you have older kids, they will have a blast here!

 Need a kid-friendly place to eat?
 Head to The Old Spaghetti Factory.
-They have an amazing kids’ menu and it is definitely a family tummy pleaser.
-It doesn’t get much better to my boys than eating spaghetti in a railroad car.
+They have an amazing kids menu and it is definitely a family tummy pleaser.
+It doesn’t get much better than eating spaghetti in a railroad car.
 The best part?
 The endless warm garlic bread that magically appears on the table.
 Italian is our favorite, so this restaurant is at the top of our list.